lauren/simple-select/README.md

 simpleSelect(".class.anotherClass");
 ```

-Returns any element that has EITHER the class ".class" OR the class ".anotherClass":
+Returns any element with the class ".anotherClass" that's the descendant of an element with the class ".class":

 ```javascript
 simpleSelect(".class .anotherClass");